-Once you think you have task3.f90 saved with a directive to manage data transfer, compile it with the below command and note the changes in the compiler output in the areas discussing data movement (lines starting with Generating ...).
+Once you think you have task3.c (/4vwkFv7K/edit/C/task3/task3.c) saved with a directive to manage data transfer, compile it with the below command and note the changes in the compiler output in the areas discussing data movement (lines starting with Generating ...).
 Then modify Anew using the create clause, if you haven't yet, and compile again.

 '''

-In [ ]: %%bash

-pgfortran -fast -ta=tesla -acc -Minfo=accel -o task3_out task3/task3.f90 && echo 'Compiled Successfully!'
+In []: %bash

 '''

+pgcc -fast -acc -Minfo=accel -ta=tesla -o task3_out task3/task3.c && echo 'Compiled Successfully'